 All of our applications can be weak to vulnerabilities in one way or another.
 This, in turn, can lead to financial losses and provoke customer data leakage.

 SDLC security is being applied as a concern at every stage of development.
-It is a methodology that involves automating software security checks by embedding this process into the application at the development stage.
+It is a methodology that involves automating software security checks by embedding this secure SDLC process into the application at the development stage.

 Stage 1.
 Analysis